KaminariOS/Verustd/README.md

 - Ghost code: specifies all safety invariants explicitly and statically checks them
 - Eliminates debug runtime asserts
 - Removes redundant safety abstractions
+- Verus by default checks for possible arithmetic overflow/underflow.

 ## Hints for verifying data structures
 - Select an abstract model(`impl View`) of the target data structure.
 For example, `BinaryHeap<T>` can be represented as `Seq<T>`
 - Define a well-formedness specification(usually recursively) in terms of the abstract model.
 For example, in a `BinaryHeap`, both left and right children are less than or equal to their parent.
 For all `pub fn x(&mut self, ...)` API, the precondition and postcondition both include well-formedness.
+    - There are usually more than one way to define well-formedness: bottom-up, top-down, etc. Need to find one that is easy for Verification.
+- Reuse spec and proof code blocks as functions like regular programming.
 - Write external specifications for functions, types and traits that are out of the scope of verification.
 - Use assumptions to temporarily finish proofs.

 ## Verus features
 The `examples` directory contains small code snippets we write for testing Verus features.

 ## Reference
 1. [Verus Doc](https://verus-lang.github.io/verus/guide/)